Thrived-Gundla/EmployeeDetails_Web/README.md

 Download the project to the desired directory on your computer.
 Run php -S "localhost/Employee/Employee1.php" on your terminal.

-Like http://localhost/Employee/Employee1.php to see the site of project.
+[Visit link](http://localhost/Employee/Employee1.php) to see the project.

 ### Built With
 *Visual Studio 1.56.2*